anicholls35/Obscura-Flutter/README.md

 # Obscura Change-log

 ### 25th January 2021
 ***!!!
-NOTE: Any build numbers < 1000 are no longer compatible with this branch.
-Under no circumstance must a branch with build <1000 be mirgrated.
+NOTE: Any build numbers which start with #0 are no longer compatible with this branch.
+Under no circumstance must a branch with build starting with #0 be migrated.
 Exception: BUILD: 0781 !!!***
 #### VERSION: 1.0.0-pre
 1. All branches merged to flutter master channel
 2. Linked App Bar to profileSplashscreen.dart